-7 must-haves to make the best careers page today9 min read
+7 must-haves to make the best company careers page9 min read

 It’s almost every HR manager and recruiter’s dream to have the best careers page out there.
 When done well, a company careers page can be one of your most powerful candidate attraction tools, working steadily in the background while you manage your day-to-day.
 Yet so many talent acquisition professionals get stuck when it comes to improving, optimizing, and working towards creating the best careers page for their business.

 Fortunately, there are some talent acquisition teams out there that have managed to master the art of the company careers page.
 Looking at their strengths, we found seven areas to work on to help you get to creating a better careers page.

 7 elements to work towards the best careers page

 1- Showcase your employer brand on your company careers page

 First and foremost, careers pages are often treated as your employer branding powerhouse.
 As a candidate’s first touch point with your company, your company careers page is an important tool in driving your employer brand.
 Some visual elements you may want to look out for in terms of consistency are:

 - Domain name: Does it share the same domain name as your website?